jhelgert/pyTranslines/README.md

 - And a so-called *inflow control* that determines the power inflow into the network at the source vertices.

+The goal is to
+minimize the sum of quadratic deviation between the given demand and the delivered load to the consumers during a time interval `[0, T]`.

+The packages uses a *first descritize, then optimize* ansatz to transform the infinite dimensional optimization problem on function spaces into a finite dimensional optimization problem.
+More precisely, the packages solves a mixed-integer quadratically constrained quadratic program (MIQCQP) by Gurobi.
+Additionally, it contains a specialized heuristic coupled with Gurobi and based on the CIAP decomposition to quickly generate feasible solutions.
+Especially for large problems the latter gives a significantly speed up.

 ## Install